 So, beloved, we were redeemed from the state of being controlled by lust and evil imagination.
-I mean, look at the world, is it any wonder they act the way they act?
+I mean, look at the world.
+Is it any wonder they act the way they act?
 Is it any wonder?
 You want to know why we've got so much garbage in this nation, why we've got so much sick sin everywhere?
 You want to know why we've got so much debauchery in this nation?
-Because everybody's imagination is filled to the hilt with it.
-There's no way to restrain it.
-Every imaginable fantasy is not even a fantasy anymore, you can look at it and it's a reality...polluted minds beyond description, evil imaginations.
+Because everybody's imagination is filled to the hilt with it; there's no way to restrain it.
+Every imaginable fantasy is not even a fantasy anymore, you can look at it and it's a reality, polluted minds beyond description, evil imaginations.
 If it was true in Genesis 6:5, it's certainly true today.
 From what were we redeemed?
 We were redeemed from an evil imagination.
 Isn't that a wonderful truth?
 And we certainly ought to protect our imagination.
-We certainly ought not to be in a situation where we just continue to feed it filth and then wonder why we fall all over the place trying to live the Christian life.
+We certainly oughtn’t to be in a situation where we just continue to feed it filth and then wonder why we fall all over the place trying to live the Christian life.

 Now listen, "I know also, my God, that Thou tryest the heart and hast pleasure in uprightness.
-As for me in the uprightness of my heart, I have willingly offered all these things and now I have seen with joy Thy people which are present here to offer willingly unto Thee.
-O Lord God of Abraham, Isaac and of Israel our fathers, keep this forever in the imagination of the thoughts of the heart of Thy people and prepare their hearts unto Thee and give unto Solomon, my son, a perfect heart, to keep Thy commandments, Thy testimonies and Thy statutes and to do all these things."
+As for me, in the uprightness of my heart, I have willingly offered all these things and now I have seen with joy Thy people which are present here to offer willingly unto Thee.
+O Lord God of Abraham, Isaac, and of Israel our fathers, keep this forever in the imagination of the thoughts of the heart of Thy people and prepare their heart unto Thee and give unto Solomon, my son, a perfect heart, to keep Thy commandments, Thy testimonies, and Thy statutes and to do all these things."

 How do you do that?
-Feed that imagination, feed that part of you by meditating day and night on the Word of God and don't wonder why you are battling losing to sin if you expose your imagination to things sinful.
-It's inevitable...it's inevitable.
+Feed that imagination, feed that part of you by meditating day and night on the Word of God and don't wonder why you are battling, losing to sin if you expose your imagination to things sinful.
+It's inevitable.
+It's inevitable.

-Beloved, when you were redeemed from lust.
-And that's why Paul says don't walk in it anymore, there's no need to, no need.
-You were taken out of that, that's his whole message in Ephesians 4, Colossians 3.
+Beloved, when you were redeemed you were redeemed from lust.
+And that's why Paul says don't walk in it anymore.
+There's no need to, no need.
+You were taken out of that.
+That's his whole message in Ephesians 4, Colossians 3.
 You were taken out of that.
 Don't walk in it anymore.
 The key, guard your imagination.
 So we were redeemed from lust that conceives in the imagination.
 Well, we'll have to pick it up from there next time and see what else we were redeemed from.
 Let's bow in prayer.

 It's so good to be together tonight, Lord, and to have the refreshing time to study Your precious Word.
 What a joy.
-Thank You...thank You for giving us insight again and help us, Lord, to just be so grateful for the Lamb of God, sweet Lamb of God by whose blood we were redeemed from sin, even from a life time of sinful lust.
-Thank You for buying us back from the bondage of lust that we might yield ourselves as servants of righteousness, that's our prayer for Jesus' sake.
+Thank You.
+Thank You for giving us insight again.
+Help us, Lord, to just be so grateful for the Lamb of God, sweet Lamb of God by whose blood we were redeemed from sin, even from a lifetime of sinful lust.
+Thank You for buying us back from the bondage of lust, that we might yield ourselves as servants of righteousness.
+That's our prayer for Jesus' sake.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).